 To recap, you can make money from shares in two ways.
 First, when a company you’re invested in makes a profit, they share some of that profit with you.
 This is called a dividend.
 It’s literally cash in the bank, which is why you love it the most.
 As long as you hold the share, you get the dividends.

 The second way is by selling your share for a higher price than you paid.
 A share will be worth more because the company you invested in has done brilliantly and now has more assets than when you bought the share.
 Alternatively, other shareholders may think the company will do brilliantly going forward and are willing to pay more for the share than it’s worth just to be part of it.
 You only make money from a share in this way when you sell it.

 Okay, we confess: this is more about money that you’re not losing than money you’re getting.

 Dividends are great, but when you earn them, you don’t get to keep all of them.
 Before the money even gets to you, the government takes 20% in tax.
-If you invested in property companies, the dividends you are added to your income and you pay tax on everything you earned in the year plus the dividends.
+If you are invested in property companies, the dividends you get are added to your income and you pay tax on everything you earned in the year plus the dividends.